ws111994/Guide-to-Notion/index.md

 ### Software Requirements
 1. Users are are required to have Windos or Mac OS as their operating system
-2. Enough storage, ram and internet connection is required for installation and syncing.
+2. Enough storage, ram and internet connection is required for installation and syncing your Notion.
 3. The guide will be created based on MacOS version of Notion.

 ## Installation